dm-guy/utm-alternative/README.md

 Q: What to do if I use the utm_campaign any way?

 A: Just add src=XXX to the target URL.
 You can make it identical to the utm_campaign

+Q: So is the UTMZ campaign value adds up each time?

+A: No. Once there is a new cookie of source, the script does not check for utm_campaign anymore.
+You can now rely on the new lead source cookie.